witnet/WIPs/wip-mariocao-min-difficulty-dr.md

     let m = -k / (active_reputed_identities_length - 1);
     ```

-3. The curve is used to assign the initial eligibility to the previously sorted identities (see _Step 3: triangle_ in Fig.2).
+3. The equation of step 2 is used to assign the initial eligibility (y-axis) to the previously sorted identities (x-axis) (see _Step 3: triangle_ in Fig.2).

 4. The identities eligibility is offset by adding the remaining reputation points that were not redistributed in the previous step (see _Step 4: rectangle_ in Fig.2).